parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

 ### Design Description

-The design consists of some inputs directly connected to the corresponding output LEDs.
+The design consists of one input directly connected to the corresponding output LED.
 Other inputs are logically operated on before the results are output on the remaining LEDs as shown in **Figure 1**.

 ![fig1](img/Vivado_Tutorial_Using_IP_Integrator/fig1.png)